luccie-cmd/lunascript/README.md

 ### Not finished

-A compiler made for the fun of it
+A compiler made for the fun of it.
-It's inspired by lua but made to my own liking Extension is `.luna`
+It's inspired by lua but made to my own liking.
+Extension is `.luna`.

 ## Table of Contents